t-crest/patmos/hardware/quartus/de10-nano/README.md

-# DE10 Nano project for Patmos
+# DE10 Nano Configuration for Patmos

-Set the board variable BOARD=de10-nano (best done in a local config.mk)
+Set the board variable `BOARD=de10-nano` (best done in a local config.mk)

 Change switches for FPGA configuration to: